THE BEST WARM GRAY PAINT COLOR (OFF-WHITE)

 As for depth, Pale Oak has an LRV of almost 69, putting it on the slightly higher end of the light range, making it darker than Classic Gray.
 This can be great if you have fussy finishes requiring more commitment to this undertone (without going over the top).
 While both have their place, Classic Gray is the more popular shade.

 Classic Gray and Balboa Mist are similar in that they both have soft violet (violet-pink) undertones.
 However, Balboa Mist is a bit darker and a bit grayer.
 Because of this, its violet undertone can sometimes show up at the party a bit more.

 IS CLASSIC GRAY A GOOD COLOR FOR KITCHEN CABINETS?

-You must be careful with Classic Gray, as it often looks warmer than expected on cabinets (especially if alkyd or enamel are used).
+You must be careful, as it often looks warmer than expected on cabinets (especially if alkyd or enamel are used).
 Also, because of its LRV/depth, it’s trickier to find a coordinating wall color.
 LONG STORY SHORT, it’s not a hard no; it’s a ‘be careful.’